City & Guilds - Level 2 Cycle Mechanic Courses

 We supply each learner with all tools, aprons, gloves, a work stand, and comprehensive teaching notes.
 We provide dedicated "teaching bikes" to ensure a consistent learning experience - leaving you free to practice your skills on your own bike when you get home.

-For more details, see Frequently Asked Questions.
+For more details, read our Frequently Asked Questions

 We can also set up an invoice to be paid before the start of the course (please email firstname.lastname@example.org to arrange).